dhis2/reference-org-unit-sync/README.md

 3. If deletes are to be synchronised or synchronisations might require approval, then the replica identity of the relevant tables need to be set to full.
 For instance: `ALTER TABLE user REPLICA IDENTITY FULL`.

-4. Author a Camel route in a new YAML file that fetches the changed resource from the source DHIS2 Web API and then proceeds to transform the fetched resource into a metadata import payload.
-It is suggested that the [`camel/orgUnitSync.camel.yaml` file](camel/orgUnitSync.camel.yaml) is used as an example for authoring the route.
-However, note that a filter for dropping delete operations should be used at the beginning of your route if you do not want to support delete synchronisations.

-5. The entry point route receiving the captured change must have a [`direct`](https://camel.apache.org/components/next/direct-component.html) [`from`](https://camel.apache.org/components/next/eips/from-eip.html) endpoint where the name matches the source table that the route is targeting.
+4. Author a Camel route in the `publisher/capture.camel.yaml` config for fetching the changed resource from the source DHIS2 Web API.
+The route must have a [`direct`](https://camel.apache.org/components/next/direct-component.html) [`from`](https://camel.apache.org/components/next/eips/from-eip.html) endpoint where the endpoint name matches the source table that the route is targeting.
 In other words, if the route should capture changes from the `user` table, then the `from` endpoint URI needs to be set to `direct:user`.

-### Dead-letter queue (draft)

-TODO
+Note that a filter for dropping delete operations should be used at the beginning of your route if you do not want to support delete synchronisations.

+5. Author another Camel route in a new YAML config within the `consumer` directory that transforms the fetched resource into a metadata import payload.
+It is suggested that the [`consumer/camel/orgUnitSync.camel.yaml` file](consumer/camel/orgUnitSync.camel.yaml) is used as an example for authoring the route.